nim-lang/Nim/doc/manual.rst

 ==================================

 A `constant`:idx: is a symbol that is bound to the value of a constant expression.
-This is an expression whose value can be computed during semantic analysis of the code in which it appears.
-However, constant expressions are not limited to the capabilities of semantic analysis; they can use all Nim language features that are supported for compile-time execution.
-Compile-time execution is interleaved with semantic analysis as necessary.
-A constant's value cannot change after it is first computed.
+Constant expressions are restricted to depend only on the following categories of values and operations, because these are either built into the language or declared and evaluated before semantic analysis of the constant

-Constant expressions are restricted to depend only on the following categories of values and operations, because these are either built into the language or declared and evaluated before semantic analysis of the constant expression:
+expression:

 * literals
 * built-in operators